Yashq511/SQL_Asset2/README.md

 Created a table emp_1 with fields like:

-emp_id (auto-incremented primary key) employee_name (required)
+emp_id (auto-incremented primary key), employee_name (required),
-position, department, age, hire_date, salary
+position, department, age, hire_date, salary.
 Applied constraints:

 NOT NULL – name can’t be empty
-CHECK (age >= 18) – to ensure valid age
+CHECK (age >= 18) – to ensure valid age.

-DEFAULT – for missing email addresses
+DEFAULT – for missing email addresses.

 Inserted data using INSERT INTO for multiple employees.